magento/merchdocs/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Use this section to indicate which Magento release(s) are affected by the content changes. -->

 - [ ] 2.4.x

-  - Specify a patch release number, if applicable:
+   Specify a patch release number, if applicable:

 - [ ] 2.3.x

-  - Specify a patch release number, if applicable:
+   Specify a patch release number, if applicable:

 ## Product editions

-Is this update specific to a product edition and/or an installed feature extension?
+Is this update specific to a product edition?

 - [ ] Magento Open Source only
 - [ ] Magento Commerce only

+Is this update specific to an installed feature extension

 - [ ] B2B extension
 - [ ] Other feature set, please specify:

 ## Affected documentation pages